emmanuel-akpandara/AI-Powered-Resume-Analyzer/README.md

 Resume Analyzer transforms traditional keyword-based job search into a smarter, personalized experience using:

 -  **AI Embedding Matching**: Resumes are converted to dense vector representations using language model embeddings.
 These vectors are semantically compared to job descriptions using cosine similarity.
--  **Pinecone Integration**: Job postings are stored as high-dimensional vectors in Pinecone — a cloud-native vector database.
+-  **Pinecone Integration**: Job postings are stored as high-dimensional vectors in Pinecone, a cloud-native vector database.
 Real-time similarity queries retrieve the most relevant matches.
 -  **PDF Resume Upload**: Users submit resumes via a Blazor-based frontend.
 The backend parses and embeds the content, routing it through the match pipeline.

 ---